 - M and M’s, or choc drops

 - Snakes, lollies, jelly beans (full sugar)

 - Nuts you like, dates, dried apricots, sultanas,

 A half cup of each combined will last you 2 or 3 day trips – ultimately you want a mixture of fast and slow energy release foods which is necessary to keep you vigorous over your long day hike.
 Now for the secret ingredient that many have said is somewhat weird and could not possibly add delight – but it does – it’s wasabi peas!

 I have a jar of scroggin made up and ready to go and somehow the lollies don’t get stolen by the kids – they know mum’s scroggin jar is sacred and you eat little bits of everything when hiking or you don’t touch it at all!
 Transfer this into plastic bags and keep them in your coat pocket.
 You’ll never unexpectedly go hungry while there is scroggin to be consumed!

 Other great snacks for day walks include muesli bars, biscuits and cheese, fruit, and banana bread.
 All are nutritionally dense which means they are small but contain a lot of nutrients and calories.
 You need this over your day walk.
 Top this off with a small thermos of tea or coffee or miso soup and you will find your self with oodles of energy to get you through your day.
 Something to avoid would be a food that makes a sandwich soggy like beetroot or tomato – avoid those completely.
 Instead go for a full grain roll and then something like vegemite and cheese, or meat and salad that won’t make your lunch soggy.
 I wrote an article about hiking food here – specifically food suitable for the Three Capes Track in Tasmania.

-Like my free handout on suitable hiking food?
+I also made you a handout on suitable hiking food?
 Go here